NevetsKuro/NevetsKuro/README.md

 - 🔭 I’m currently working on React JS, Vue, Node technologies :wink:
 - 🌱 I’m currently learning about Backend technologies 🤓
-- 💬 Ask me about anything related to Javascript/Python/Mongodb or React/Express/Flask
+- 💬 Ask me about anything related to Javascript/Python/Mongodb or React/Vue/Express/Flask
 - 📫 How to reach me: <a href="https://stevenferns.in/">https://stevenferns.in/</a>
 - ⚡ Fun fact: I :heart: :pizza:

 ### Please feel free to clone/fork projects, raise issues and submit PRs if you think something could be better.
-## Dont just fork, follow/star too. 😞
+## Don't just fork, follow/star too. 😞